 Dyslexics.org.uk is recommended by Oxford Brookes University on its Primary Education course as a website, ''to support knowledge and understanding of other Phonic Programmes & Teaching Phonics''. http://resourcelists.brookes.ac.uk/modules/u71272.html

 ''If you are interested in the battles over phonics, veterans of the battle, along with lots of good practice, can be found on the Reading Reform Foundation website.
 It is also worth looking at the information on http://www.dyslexics.org.uk/'', writes teacher and blogger 'Old Andrew'

 ''My own conceptions of dyslexia are completely wrong - along with the vast majority of the people that I know, both professional educators, research educators, and of course both parents and individuals categorised as dyslexics.
 My springboard into this is the fantastic site http://www.dyslexics.org.uk.
 Go right to the source here.
 In a nutshell dyslexia means: You can't read!''
 'E.rubecula' has a PhD in Psychology.

 All the practical information on this website regarding the use of synthetic phonics in the classroom has come from highly experienced teachers and trainers.
-Thank you Elizabeth, Debbie, Jim, Marlynne, John, Jenny, Maggie, Ruth, Phil, Lesley and everyone else I've quoted.
+Thank you Elizabeth, Debbie, Jim, Marlynne, John, Jenny, Maggie, Ruth, Phil, Lesley, Susan S. and everyone else I've quoted.